 Leidarendi lava tube is considered to be a subterranean wonder world.
 The entrance is a small pit that leads down into the cave; the cave itself runs in both directions and connects in two parts so it runs as a line with a circle in the middle.

 After the caving tour we drive you to Reykjavik where you will have about 30 minutes between tours.
 You can go to the bakery, or the supermarket, both are close by.
 We will also have lunch stops during the Golden Circle tour, since this is a long tour.
 After lunch you are picked up for the Golden Circle tour (detailed information on your voucher).

 The Golden Circle

 This classic tour will take you to three of Iceland’s most popular attractions, Gullfoss, Geysir and the National Park Thingvellir.
-Along the way we will make stops at other interesting places, Geothermal Exhibition at Hellisheidi Power Plant, Faxi waterfall and crater Kerid, for instance.
 The Golden Circle tour is also operated in a minibus.

 At Thingvellir National Park the Great Atlantic rift which is slowly pulling Iceland apart is clearly visible.
 The Icelandic Parliament Alþingi was established in the year 930 AD.

 From Thingvellir you continue to Gullfoss Waterfall (meaning "Golden Falls").
 The longest stop will be here.